Windows

 Method 1: Using Command Prompt

 This is the fastest way to find your information.
-You do not need special access for this, but it requires a quick trip to the command line.
+You do not need special access for this.

 1. Click the Start menu.